 Payment plan option.
-If you cannot pay the full amount due at the time you file, you may be eligible to set up a payment plan online.
-After you get a tax bill, log on to www.intaxpay.in.gov and select the Individual Eligibility tab.
+If you cannot pay the full amount due at the time you file, you may be eligible to set up a payment plan online using DOR's e-services portal, the Indiana Taxpayer Information Management Engine (INTIME), at intime.dor.in.gov.
+INTIME offers customers the ability to manage their tax account(s) in one convenient location, 24/7.
+After you get a tax bill, go to https://intime.dor.in.gov and create a log on using the Letter ID on your tax bill.
+Set up a payment plan from the "All Actions" tab menu.

 Important.
-If using the payment plan option, penalty and interest will be due on all amounts paid after the April 15, 2021 due date.
+If using the payment plan option, penalty and interest will be due on all amounts paid after the April 18, 2022 due date.